What you need to know about irrigation systems

 Draw a mud map of your garden

-Keep it in a safe place – if you have a wall mounted irrigation controller, store it there.
+Sketch out where pipes, drippers, and irrigation lines run and store it somewhere handy.
 That way you will be able to check where your buried dripper lines are in future.

 What to look for in a good irrigation controller